-We are currently seeking funding to develop resources city leaders can use to reduce community gun violence and suicide (the nation's leading causes of gun violence) in their communities.
+We propose to develop resources city leaders can use BSCA funding to reduce community gun violence in their communities.
 First, we propose to conduct research involving city leaders, local health departments, and community gun violence experts to learn how city leaders can better implement evidence-based community violence prevention programs to make neighborhoods safer.
-Second, we propose to develop guidance for city leaders to help them reduce suicide by using effective public health messaging to promote safe gun storage and appropriate suicide prevention resources in their communities.
+Second, we propose to develop a resource city leaders can use to design and implement these programs.

 In 2022, we proposed a partnership between Northeastern University Law School (NUSL) students and the National Coalition to Prevent Domestic Violence to research how judges and domestic violence prevention advocates can increase the rate of domestic violence protective orders that require guns to be relinquished.
 In 2020, in partnership with the Brady Campaign to Prevent Gun Violence, NUSL students researched existing gun laws to identify racial bias in their passage, application, and enforcement.
 In 2019, in partnership with Stop Handgun Violence, NUSL students researched extreme risk protection order (ERPO) laws in 18 jurisdictions to identify the most effective implementation approaches (see report).

 We brief local leaders about their role in responding to a mass shooting.
 Recent presentations include:

 - National Emergency Management Association (NEMA) Conference

 - Center for Homeland Defense and Security Conference

 - Association of California Cities - Orange County (ACC-OC) Conference